ZakariyeNor/VisionaryVenture/README.md

 # Apple Park Adventure

-Welcome to Apple Park Adventure.
-This text based game is a python terminal game and the users can choose which option they want to get to the highest office of Apple Park and meet Apple ceo Tim Cook.
+Apple Park Adventure is a text-based adventure game that takes place in the iconic Apple Park campus.
+In this game, the player navigates through various choices to reach the highest office in the building and ultimately meet Tim Cook.
+Along the way, the player must make careful decisions, as the wrong path may lead to failure!

 ## Features